Charlottetown Abbies

-The Charlottetown Abbies were a Junior "A" team based in Charlottetown, Prince Edward Island.
-They played in the Maritime Junior Hockey League.
+The Charlottetown Abbies is the name of several ice hockey teams that have been based in Charlottetown, Prince Edward Island; the most recent iteration was a Tier II Junior "A" team who played in the IJHL and the Maritime Junior A Hockey League.
 Their home rink from 2003 to 2008 was the MacLauchlan Arena on the campus of UPEI.
 Before then, it was the Charlottetown Civic Centre (now Eastlink Centre).